data-edu/data-science-in-education/_book/09-wt-aggregate-data.md

 Now we move on to the fun part of creating new columns based on the merged dataset.

 1. We want to calculate, for each race, the number of students in 'high poverty' schools.
-This is defined by NCES as schools that are over 75% FRPL.
+This is defined by NCES as schools that are over 75% FRPL @ncesfrpl.
 When a school has over 75% FRPL, we count the number of students for that particular race under the variable `[racename]_povnum`.
 2. The {janitor} package has a handy `adorn_totals()` function that sums the columns for you.
 This is important because we want a weighted average of students in each category, so we need the total number of students in each group.
 3. We create the weighted average of the percentage of each race by dividing the number of students by race by the total number of students.
 4. To get FRPL percentage for all schools, we have to recalculate `frpl_pct.`